tom-clik/coldlight/_docs/userguide/ColdLight_Documents.md

 Variable subsitutions can be made using `{$fieldname}` syntax.
 Any YAML data, meta includes, or heading with an ID can be used.

-In addition, all the YAML or meta includes can be used with the template system when the final version is generated.
+In addition, all the YAML or meta includes can be used with the Mustache templates when the final version is generated.